iswarya1304/introduction/self-intro_iswarya.md

-My name is Iswarya, and I am a Data Engineer with over 3 years of experience in building and maintaining scalable data solutions.
+My name is Iswarya, and I have 3 years of experience in Azure data engineering.
 I currently work at Centrepoint Soft Tech Pvt.
-Ltd., specializing in developing end-to-end data engineering pipelines.
+Ltd., where I specialize in developing end-to-end data engineering pipelines.

-I have expertise in Databricks, Azure Data Factory, ADLS Blob Storage, PySpark, SQL, and Python.
-My responsibilities include designing scalable pipelines for data ingestion, transformation, and loading, both in batch and real-time, and automating workflows in Azure Data Factory and Databricks.
+I have strong expertise in Python, PySpark, SQL, Azure Database, and Azure Data Factory.
+My primary responsibilities include designing and implementing data pipelines using Azure Data Factory to move data seamlessly across various locations and destinations.

-I am skilled in writing optimized SQL queries, developing reusable modules using PySpark and SQL, and scripting transformations in Python to improve efficiency.
-Additionally, I have experience working with Oracle SQL Server databases for complex data operations.
+I am skilled in writing code, performing validations, and creating reusable modules in PySpark and SQL.
+I also have significant experience with Oracle SQL Server databases, where I handle complex data operations.

-I have worked both as an individual contributor and in collaborative teams, using tools like Jira and GitHub for project and code management.
-With a focus on efficiency and scalability, I am committed to delivering high-quality data solutions.
+In addition to my technical skills, I have worked as both an individual contributor and part of collaborative teams.
+I am proficient in tools like Jira and GitHub for project and code management.

+These experiences and skills have equipped me to deliver scalable, high-quality, and efficient data solutions.